zonika/sinatra-messages-web-0715-public/README.md

 ## Instructions

-1. The contents of `bin/post_message.rb` must submit a `POST` request to `localhost:9292` (this running sinatra application; if you're using `shotgun` instead of `rackup`, change the uri to `localhost:9393`).
+1. The contents of `bin/post_message.rb` must submit a `POST` request to `localhost:9292`.
 It should post the to, from, and content variables along with the request.
 Lookup how to submit POST requests using net/http and how to submit data along with that request.

-2. You will have to have 2 terminal windows open: one for the server to be running (via running `rackup` or `shotgun`) and one for running the binary `bin/post_message.rb`.
+2. You will have to have 2 terminal windows open: one for the server to be running (via running `rackup`) and one for running the binary `bin/post_message.rb`.
 Remember to run this just run `ruby bin/post_message.rb`.

 3. We want to persist the data collected from the `POST` request, so edit the migration.
 To migrate to the database, check out the `Rakefile` which defines some helpful tasks.